kusaldushmantha/hotel-merger-rest/README.md

 ## Deployments and Endpoints

 ### Deployment
-* Build pipeline setup with one-click GitHub and DigitalOcean integration.
+* Build pipeline is setup with one-click GitHub and DigitalOcean integration.
 Any commit to the repo will trigger a build and deploy.
 * NOTE: This deployment uses the lowest tier available and the start-up will be slower sometimes.

 ### Endpoints